Traverse City Wine Tours: The Complete Guide to Northern Michigan Wine Country (2026)

 Leelanau Peninsula is larger, more spread out, and in many ways more interesting for serious wine explorers.
 It curves northwest of Traverse City like a crooked finger reaching into Lake Michigan, and it contains over 25 wineries ranging from large, well-known operations to tiny boutique producers you'll only find by driving down unmarked gravel roads.

-The town of Suttons Bay on the eastern shore is an excellent base for Leelanau exploration — a walkable village.
+The town of Suttons Bay on the eastern shore is an excellent base for Leelanau exploration — a walkable village with tasting rooms, excellent restaurants, and a beautiful harbor.

 ✦ Local Tip: Leelanau Peninsula takes a full day to cover properly.
 If you're doing both peninsulas, do Old Mission one day and Leelanau the next.
 Rushing either is a mistake.